-Mike Preston, manager of the Delores Water Conservancy District, which stores and delivers water from the Delores River, stands next to an irrigation outlet on McPhee Reservoir, near Cortez.
+Mike Preston, manager of the Dolores Water Conservancy District, which stores and delivers water from the Dolores River, stands next to an irrigation outlet on McPhee Reservoir, near Cortez.

 Drought conditions in Colorado have seen another week of slight improvements across the state, and the worst category of drought has disappeared altogether.
 One week ago, about .5% of Colorado was classified as “Exceptional Drought,” all in southeastern Colorado.
 Now, that area is categorized under “Extreme Drought.”
 One year ago, 3% of the state was listed as “Exceptional Drought.”

 The U. S. Drought Monitor currently shows normal conditions across 60% of Colorado.
 One year ago, that number was 1.5%.

 The Manitou Incline will close in mid August for trail maintenance.
 As KRCC’s Tucker Hampson reports, the heavily traveled path is showing the effects of use and Mother Nature.

 The work will include repairing damaged retaining walls, unclogging culverts, and rerouting the connecting trail between the Incline and the Barr Trail.

 Sarah Bryarly is a landscape architect for the City of Colorado Springs Parks Department and the Project Manager for the Incline reconstruction.
 She says the repairs are focused on protecting the incline from runoff.

 Colorado’s commission to look at preserving Amtrak’s Southwest Chief line is gearing up to start its meetings.